danielantlobo/danielantlobo/README.md

-## Hey there
+## Hey I'm Daniel

-I'm Daniel, an aspiring software engineer based in Portugal.
+I'm an aspiring software engineer based in Portugal.

+[cite_start]I'm a software engineer based in Portugal, currently pursuing my Master's in Advanced Computing and Intelligent Systems at the University of Minho[cite: 1, 2, 3].

-When I'm not busy saving old people from burning buildings, I'm either spending my time making things run faster, codewise, or building deep neural networks.
+When I'm not busy saving old people from burning buildings, I'm either
+- Watching a movie
+- ....